Carsonthemonkey/QuestScraper/README.md

 # QuestScraper

-This an application that scrapes Reed college's [blotter](https://www.reed.edu/community_safety/blotters/the-blotter.html) and [Event Calendar](https://events.reed.edu/calendar) for the Reed Quest.
+This is an application that scrapes Reed college's [blotter](https://www.reed.edu/community_safety/blotters/the-blotter.html) and [Event Calendar](https://events.reed.edu/calendar) for the Reed Quest.
 It includes a simple GUI and bundled application so that it is easy to use without any programming knowledge.

 # Installing